-Don't run the built in thermal printer without paper, you will eventually ruin the print head. Lift the paper bail to disable the printer.

 -Fuzzy printing?
 The Allen thermal printer is pretty robust, but tends to gum up and slow down as time wears on.
 Lubricate the moving parts with spray silicone (SMALL amounts).

 If that doesn't work, remove the printer from the SEA and adjust the small white plastic cam circled in red.
 You may have to scrape off the hot glue Allen put there 20 years ago to get it to move.
 You can access the cam from the side without removing the black metal cover.
-If your pinter is truly dead, I have replacements for $50.
+If your printer is truly dead, I may have replacements for $50.

 -If your SEA has a cooling air filter on the back, it's probably falling apart due to age.
 Don't run the unit without a filter - the insides will fill up with dust and grime, especially in a shop environment.

-An easy fix is to remove all the black foam (it will crumble when you touch it, so remove the filter from the machine) and replace the foam with an old towel or wool sock.
+An easy fix is to remove all the black foam (it will crumble when you touch it, so remove the filter frame from the machine) and replace the foam with an old towel or wool sock.

 ![]() |